 ^ Nickie caught up with the Transport Secretary, Mark Harper MP, who reaffirmed his commitment to the pedicabs licensing scheme

-After Nickie’s long-running campaign, she was delighted to secure the Government’s commitment to the pedicabs licensing scheme.
-The campaign was backed and supported by a huge number of local people, residents associations and amenity societies across the Two Cities.
+The campaign was backed and supported by a huge number of local people, residents' associations and amenity societies across the Two Cities.
 It was a major victory for local people.

 Pedicabs have long been a bone of contention for people living in central London’s tourist hotspots.
 Although great fun for many of the people that use them, a large number of local people have complained to Nickie about the problems pedicabs cause.
 These concerns include: